Taciturny/Recomm_Movies/README.md

     ../src/deploy.sh
     ```
 ### Step 5: Execute the State Machine
-After deploying the terraform infrastructure, execute the step function using the following command:
+After deploying the Terraform infrastructure, execute the Step Function using the following command, replacing `<state-machine-arn>` with the ARN of your state machine:

 ```bash
 aws stepfunctions start-execution --state-machine-arn <state-machine-arn>
 ```